Dear Life, Dear Death 1

-Then time you started assuring me and telling me that it was not your fault, neither the fault of death, hope and life.
+Then time you started assuring me and telling me that it was not your fault, neither the fault of death, hope, and life.
 You say to me it is God’s fault.
 You say their time here was up.
 Shame on you…!
-Shame on you time!
+Shame on your time!
 Why would you do a thing and then pass the buck on someone else?

 You lie time!
 You are a pathological liar, time!

 The God I know couldn’t have done such a thing, a thing that makes me feel so sad because he loves me.
 And then you started lying to me about time changing all this in a long run.
 Shame on you!
 That you couldn’t just help blazing into a rage like a hummingbird slamming into a clean and well washed window?
 How could time, hope, death and life have helped me when they were in this with you from the beginning?